 What is Energy Deregulation?

-Generation: With deregulation you’re able to go direct and choose the company that produces energy or the company who buys it on your behalf to sell to you.
+Generation: With deregulation, you’re able to choose the company that buys energy on your behalf to sell to you, like CenStar Energy.

-Transmission and Distribution: This is the actual delivery of electricity across poles and wires and natural gas through pipelines to your business or home, by your local utility company.
-Your utility company is responsible for maintaining the poles and wires, or pipelines, and responding to emergencies and power outages.
+Transmission and Distribution: Your utility is still responsible for the actual delivery of the commodity (electricity across poles and wires and natural gas through pipelines) to your business or home.
+Your utility company maintains the poles and wires, or pipelines, and responds to emergencies and power outages.
 The public utility regulates transmission and distribution to ensure the safety and reliability of your services.

 The Benefits of Energy Deregulation

 As a consumer in a deregulated energy market, you enjoy the following benefits:

 - Freedom to choose your electricity provider – a variety of products, prices, and terms

 - Protection from rising costs – lock in a fixed rate for a set period of time